systemd/mkosi/mkosi/resources/mkosi.md

 : Note that `Ephemeral=` has to be enabled to start multiple instances of the same image.

+`ForwardJournal=`, `--forward-journal=`

+: Specify the path to which journal logs from containers and virtual machines should be forwarded.
+If the path has the `.journal` extension, it is interpreted as a file to which the journal should be written.
+Otherwise, the path is interpreted as a directory to which the journal should be written.

+: Note that systemd v256 or newer is required in the virtual machine for log forwarding to work.

 ## Specifiers

 The current value of various settings can be accessed when parsing